 How can Chinese medicine help?

 I have been working with acupuncture for almost thirty years now and it is such a privilege to have this understanding of the body, mind and spirit.
 I love working with the Toyohari approach, and gently supporting a person’s meridian system – and as a Five Element acupuncturist I may use one or two key points to try to put the client into connection with their deepest resources and to connect with their essence/path or Tao.
 The wisdom and knowledge of the Chinese never ceases to amaze me.
 The point names on the meridians show such a wonderful sense of connection between the mind and the body – and how we process food, or thoughts, or feelings – why would this not all be connected?
-Working with clients can be such a great way to help them make transitions in life.
-These are times when there is a lot to ‘process’.

 With herbs I work with Kanpo – this is a Japanese approach.
 From a herbalist’s perspective there is no point in prescribing herbs if they cannot be digested – so this is where a Kanpo practitioner starts – sometimes with a brief course of herbs to support healthy digestion.
 Sometimes herbal treatments for very serious illness are actually rather basic and simple digestive formulae.
 ‘Ginseng and Ginger Combination, a formula that aids digestive function, can, for example, work so well if used at the right time.
 I remember one case of a young girl with Crohn’s – when taking this formula was such a help, and her abdomen, which was often bloated and tight, would deflate and relax after a spoonful of herbs – to the amazement of us both.